Sinha5714/hangman-pp3/README.md

 ## UX
 ### User Stories
 - Play Hangman game
-- Signup to play game
+- Signup to play game as a first time user
-- Login to play game
+- Login to play game as existing user
 - Able to restart the game
 - Able to use in different media
 ### Site Owner Goals